 In the fall of 2019, there was a lot of speculation about the future of Kik Messenger and whether or not it was going to shut down.
 However, in October of 2019 they announced that the app is here to stay.

-In September of 2019, Kik Messenger announced that it was going to shut down.
-The anonymous messaging app was one of the most dangerous apps we had ever encountered and had a major child predator problem — in 2018 the BBC reported that the Kik Messenger app was featured in 1,100 child sex abuse cases in the UK alone.
-As of this update, they have not set a date for closing down the app but the closure is imminent.
+This anonymous messaging app is one of the most dangerous apps we have ever encountered and has a major child predator problem — in 2018 the BBC reported that the Kik Messenger app was featured in 1,100 child sex abuse cases in the UK alone.

 In this video podcast Josh Ochs interviews Jere Simpson and Jared Agnew, co-founders of Net Pure; Jacob DiMartino, founder of Raadr; and Dr. Don Austin; Superintendent of Palos Verdes Peninsula USD to ask them Kik Messenger safety tips for parents and educators that can help kids stay safe on social media—and even be productive.

 Can anonymous apps like Kik Messenger be safe for students?